nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

     **Multiuser**: Ability to support multiple users at the same time and allowing them to use a single installation of operating system simultaneously.

-    **Multitasking**: Ability to execute multiple tasks concurrently and even switch between them.
+    **Multitasking**: Ability to execute multiple tasks concurrently by a user and even switch between them.

 ##

 04. System calls are special routines written in C language and built into the kernel.
 They act as an interface to the kernel for user programs.
 System calls are standardized across UNIX and any UNIX operating system by definition offers the same set of system calls.

-    C programming is different and powerful in the UNIX environment as it was created and implemented first on UNIX and then the entire UNIX operating system, including all the utilities were written in C. Thus, C language and its standard library is deeply integrated into UNIX operating system.
+    C programming is different and powerful in the UNIX environment as it was created and implemented first on UNIX and then the entire UNIX operating system, including all the utilities were written in C. Thus, C language and its standard library is deeply integrated into the UNIX operating system.
 UNIX system calls are implemented in C and are offered as C function interfaces.

     Windows doesn't share the same system calls as UNIX, neither does it include the standard library in its default installation.

 ##